Princes Street, Dunedin: The Exchange

-Apart from the Cargill Monument, the Plaza contains several other items of public sculpture, notably a series of three small brass penguins called "We are not alone", sculpted by Dan Parry-Jones and unveiled in 1999.
-A Historic Places Trust blue plaque at the foot of the Cargill Monument marks the location of the first Salvation Army meeting in New Zealand, held at the site in April 1883.

 Below the Exchange

 The lower Exchange and area immediately to the south of it contains some other notable buildings, including several of Dunedin's more notable former and current public houses.
 Among these are Wain's Hotel, the Provincial Hotel (at the foot of Stafford Street), the Empire Tavern, and the former Prince of Wales Hotel.
 Wain's Hotel, immediately opposite the former Post Office building, is an imposing Italianate structure built in 1878 from designs by Mason and Wales.
 The Empire Tavern also has a long history, and claims to be Dunedin's oldest pub, having been continuously licensed since 1858.
 Its recent past is closely tied with the Dunedin sound music scene of the 1980s, of which it was a principal venue.
 Prior to its gutting by fire in the 1980s, the Prince of Wales Hotel, a block further down Princes Street, was noted for an unusual gimmick, in that the upstairs restaurant facilities were extensively themed on old railway carriages, and included in their decor several original vintage pieces of rolling stock.
 The Prince of Wales was later (1992–2010) the location of one of the city's top restaurants, Bell Pepper Blues.

 Lower Princes Street rises slightly from the Exchange before dropping down, becoming flat for the final kilometre of its length.
 Here, there is a mix of commercial, wholesale, and light industrial properties, with only occasional retail shops.
 The street itself widens from thee crest below the Exchange, becoming a dual carriageway from this point south to the major junction at the southern end of the Oval.
 Several notable buildings are still found in the lower Princes Street area, among them the former H.E.
 Shacklock building and the Crown Roller Mills Building; the latter in particular is a notable landmark.